Accessibility and Search Engines

 Fortunately, the majority of HTML will degrade gracefully and so no special work is required.
 However:

-- Frames are supported by very few search engines
+- Frames are not always supported by search engines

-- Documents not in HTML format, such as Microsoft word documents and PDF files are supported by some search engines, but may not be treated in the same way as HTML files when constructing the search engine's "map" of the site, and on the University site specifically are not indexed.
+- Documents not in HTML format, such as Microsoft word documents and PDF files are generally supported by major search engines, but may not be treated in the same way as HTML files when constructing the search engine's "map" of the site, and on the University site specifically are not indexed.

 If the site has been designed in an accessible manner, however, there will be accessible alternatives that search engines can use to index the pages.
 Otherwise, not only will some users be unable to access information on the site, but it will be unlikely to be indexed properly by search engines.